Historic Snoqualmie Depot

 The Snoqualmie Depot is open 7 days a week from 10 AM to 5 PM, except on Thanksgiving Day, Christmas Day, and New Year's Day.
 There is no admissions charge, but donations are encouraged.
 Access to some museum displays within the Depot may be limited during Day Out With Thomas and the Santa Train events.

 Originally built in 1890, the Snoqualmie Depot has been restored to its turn of the century grandeur, and functions as an operating train station.
-Museum visitors traveling on the Snoqualmie Valley Railroad can purchase their boarding passes at the original ticket window, and are encouraged to view the railroad history exhibits in the former lady's waiting room and freight room.
-A railroad history-themed gift shop is housed in the former gentlemen's waiting room.
+Museum visitors traveling on the Snoqualmie Valley Railroad can purchase their boarding passes at the original ticket window, and are encouraged to view the railroad history exhibits in the former gentlemen's waiting room and freight room.
+A railroad history-themed gift shop is housed in the former ladies' waiting room.

 The Snoqualmie Depot was constructed by the Seattle, Lake Shore and Eastern Railway in 1890.
 Six years later, it was reorganized as the Seattle International Railway, and by 1901 the railway and the depot were absorbed into the Northern Pacific Railway.
 The Snoqualmie Depot remained in active service until the Burlington Northern Railroad absorbed the Northern Pacific in the 1970 merger with the Great Northern Railway, and in the mid-1970s began rerouting trains to Snoqualmie over the Milwaukee Road.